anaslak410/Lenser/src/Plan.md

 # Plan :
 ## Current Issue:
 * bag to database
+* use ids to refer to nodes and not nums
+* have every db return specific query
 ## tasks:
 * [x] add type to sale class and make it appear
 * [x] ability to add sales to bag from diffrent costlists